sayedjaynurali/node_express_ejs_capstoneProject/README.md

-# Capstone Project – Velle
+# Capstone Project – Velle Fashion

 ## Introduction
 **Velle** is a web-based platform for showcasing, managing, and browsing customized T-shirt and hoodie products, printing services, and related blogs.
 Built as a capstone project, Velle aims to provide users with a smooth experience to explore products by category, read blogs, contact the team, and—for admins—manage content directly from the web interface.